-How to get out of debt in 5 steps
+How to Get Out of Debt in 5 Steps

 Is it Better to Pay off Debt or Save Money?

-There are two approaches to this:-
+There are two approaches to this:

 Before you take any decision on paying off a debt you need to evaluate what debt you have and what is the interest rate for those debts you have taken.

-There are debts like credit card debts which carry a very high-interest rate which is really bad to have but on the other hand debts like a house, or a loan is sometimes good to have. so while you are evaluating to pay off debt consider the below method to differentiate between a good debt and a bad debt:-
+There are debts like credit card debts which carry a very high-interest rate which is really bad to have but on the other hand debts like a house, or a loan is sometimes good to have.

-- List down all the debts you have
+1. List down all the debts you have

-- list the interest rate you are paying for the debt
+2. List the interest rate you are paying for the debt

-- check how much interest you have already paid and how much is remaining.
+3. check how much interest you have already paid and how much is remaining.
 If you have already paid the interest for the debt then there is no point in paying off the debt as it’s only the principal amount that is remaining to be paid.

-- how much money you will save paying off debt as opposed to investing the money in an instrument that will give guaranteed returns(like a bank savings account)
+4. how much money you will save paying off debt as opposed to investing the money in an instrument that will give guaranteed returns(like a bank savings account)

 If you need help comparing debt to savings, there are online calculators that can help determine which is a better priority for your excess income.